Portugal Golden Visa: Complete 2026 Application Guide

 While it is possible to obtain the Portugal Golden Visa on your own, it can prove to be difficult and take much longer than six months.

-The easiest and fastest way to apply for and get the visa is to work with a professional immigration lawyer.
-They can help you identify the right qualifying investment for your situation, gather documents, get a NIF, and open your bank account.
+The easiest and fastest way to apply and get the visa is to work with a professional immigration lawyer.
+They can help you identify the right qualifying investment for your situation, gather documents, get an NIF, and open your bank account.

 Overall, an immigration lawyer will streamline the process and ensure you are in compliance with laws and regulations pertaining the visa.